CerveloFellow/MQ-Next-Utilities/MasterLoot.README.md

 - You can issue the "/g mlru" command which will tell each character to report unlooted corpse numbers.
 - If a character cannot loot a corpse you might have to manually target and loot the corpse.  use /target t <corpseId>, /warp t, /loot.
 Sometimes you can reissue the Loot or Get Shared Item(s) command and they will loot on retry.

+## Known Issues
+- When a single mob drops multiple instances of an item that can be used by other group members, it's only reported to the Loot Window once due to how the ImGui Listbox handles selecting items.
+The fix for this is going to include creating an internal list with a unique ID for each item on the mob or something along those lines.
+- Character's opening corpses is flaky.
+There's a command you can issue for each character(/ti) that will show what corpses haven't been looted and you can manually try to loot them.
+You can alternatively use the /g mlru to just get a count from each character of which corpses haven't been looted.
 ---

 ## Requirements